thomasrey01/bachelor-project/notes.md

 start on thesis. emphasizing on green energy/coding (e.g. hashing of shelves).
 Model aisle and shelves in classes instead of the whole map.
 Will make hashing easier, can have a method for each aisle/row.

+# 10/08/2023
+Cycle counting
+UCLA-slam
+Tag related with this